wtrevino/django-djobberbase/README.md

     pip install django-djobberbase

-Alternatively, you can checkout the development version from GitHub (don't forget to put it in your PYTHONPATH!):
+Alternatively, you can checkout the development version from GitHub (don't forget to put it in your PYTHONPATH!):django-simple-captcha, Markdown and textile.

     git clone https://github.com/wtrevino/django-djobberbase.git

 ## Optional requirements

-If you want to use a captcha in the job post and/or the job application forms, make sure you install [django-simple-captcha](http://code.google.com/p/django-simple-captcha/) beforehand.
+Djobberbase can use 3 optional requirements:

+* `django-simple-captcha` (for captchas)
+* `textile` (for markup)
+* `markdown` (for markup)

+You can use a requirements file packed with Djobberbase to install all 3:

-    pip install django-simple-captcha
+    pip install -r optional-requirements.txt

-Note: django-simple-captcha requires a recent version of PIL compiled with FreeType support.
+Notes: django-simple-captcha requires a recent version of PIL compiled with FreeType support.
 You can read more about django-simple-captcha configuration [here](http://code.google.com/p/django-simple-captcha/wiki/CaptchaConfiguration).

-If you want to use markup syntax in the job post form, make sure you install either [textile](http://pypi.python.org/pypi/textile) or [markdown](http://pypi.python.org/pypi/Markdown).

-    pip install textile

-    pip install markdown
+You can switch between or use Markdown and textile alternatively for markup capabilities in the job application form as well as the job posting form.

 ## Installation